lunaaaw/barcode-reader-docs/license-activation/set-full-license.md

  ![ConfigLicense][4]

- You can repeat the above steps to activate other license keys.
+ You can repeat the above steps to activate other license keys.111

 ## Configure the license (optional)